 The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable ordinary shares to equal the redemption value at the end of each reporting period.
 Increases or decreases in the carrying amount of redeemable ordinary shares are affected by charges against additional paid in capital and accumulated deficit.
-The ordinary shares subject to possible redemption reflected on the balance sheet as of December 31, 2022 and 2021 is reconciled in the following table:
+The ordinary shares subject to possible redemption reflected on the balance sheet as of December 31, 2021 is reconciled in the following table:

-Gross proceeds \$230,000,000 Less: Class A ordinary shares issuance costs (21,834,402) Fair value of Public Warrants at issuance (5,784,500) Plus: Remeasurement of Class A ordinary shares to redemption value 29,918,902 Class A ordinary shares subject to possible redemption at December 31, 2021 \$232,300,000 Remeasurement of Class A ordinary shares to redemption value 2,316,046 Class A ordinary shares subject to possible redemption at December 31, 2022 \$234,616,046
+Gross proceeds \$230,000,000 Less: Class A ordinary shares issuance costs (21,834,402) Fair value of Public Warrants at issuance (5,784,500) Plus: Remeasurement of carrying value to redemption value 29,918,902 Class A ordinary shares subject to possible redemption \$232,300,000